Health in Algeria: Poverty and hunger

 Algeria is emerging from a several year internal conflict that had effected the nation into deep poverty and unemployment in rural areas.
 The rural poverty is closely related to the lack of income and employment.
 Due to the poverty families in these rural areas find it hard to afford basic food needs.
 Since 1986 the United Nations WFP (world food Program) has helped provide basic food needs to the people in need in Algeria.
 The role of WFP's food assistance is to help the families and those who need help to meet basic food and nutritional needs.
 Dry food baskets provided consist of cereals (wheat flour, rice and barley), pulses (lentils, beans and chick peas), sugar, vegetable oil and blended food.
-The united nations WPA Algeria runs from 1 January 2013 to 31 December 2015 with a total budget of $66 Million USD.
+The united nations WPA Algeria runs from 1 January 2013 to 31 December 2015 with a total budget of US$66 Million.
 WFP find it hard to find products for the prevention and treatment of malnutrition due to funding.